PrakharChaturvedi/Obsidian/DBMS Concepts/Notes.md

-## Data
+## Data and information
-- Collection of raw bits/bytes.
+- Collection of raw bits/bytes is termed as data.
 -